We know that new plate material is being formed

 and maybe, in a few hundred million years,

-Please log in so we can save your progress and see when you successfully complete Alison’s free Dynamic Earth: Understanding Plate Tectonics online course
+Log in to save your progress and obtain a certificate in Alison’s free Dynamic Earth: Understanding Plate Tectonics online course

-Please sign up so we can save your progress and see when you successfully complete Alison’s free Dynamic Earth: Understanding Plate Tectonics online course
+Sign up to save your progress and obtain a certificate in Alison’s free Dynamic Earth: Understanding Plate Tectonics online course